Is the Water Director included?

 Water is overflowing the Media Basket

-Tie larger more dense media bags such as Chemi Pure to the middle shelf to pick them off too many holes.
-Flow is being blocked
+Tie larger more dense media bags such as Chemi Pure to the middle shelf to lift them from the bottom shelves' holes.
+Flow is being blocked causing overflow.

 Change Filter Floss as needed, make sure to feed livestock with the filtration pump OFF